 - ½ c plant-based yoghurt

-- 3 tbsp coconut oil plus, another ½ tsp for greasing the pan
+- 3 tablespoon coconut oil plus, another ½ teaspoon for greasing the pan

 - ⅓ c sparkling water or hot boiling water